qgis/QGIS-Documentation/docs/user_manual/working_with_vector/expression_help/Maps.rst

 map_get
 .......

-Returns the value of a map, given it's key.
+Returns the value of a map, given its key.
+Returns NULL if the key does not exist.

 .. list-table::
    :widths: 15 85